 James was formerly Chairman of Octopus VCT plc.
 He was appointed as a Director on 28 November 2014, on completion of the merger of Octopus VCT with the Company.
-He is currently working as CEO of Glide Technologies, assisting the University of Southampton with bioscience start-ups and managing the liquidation of a \$50 million cash shell, Venda Group.
-Previous positions include being the Chairman of Hygea VCT plc, where he managed a veterinary imaging company, Hallmarq and turning around a major sound and vibration company in Denmark whilst a main board director of Spectris plc.
+He is currently Chairman of Renovos, a bioscience start-up from the University of Southampton, and managing the liquidation of a \$50 million cash shell, Venda Group.
+Previous he has held positions as Chairman of Hygea VCT plc, where he managed a veterinary imaging company Hallmarq, and turned around a major sound and vibration company in Denmark whilst a main board director of Spectris plc.
 The bulk of his career was spent in international commercial roles with Zeneca Agrochemicals (formerly ICI and now Syngenta).
 James has an MBA from INSEAD and a degree in Natural Sciences from Cambridge.